LibraryOfCongress/api.congress.gov/java/README.md

 ```

 - Edit loc.cfg and make sure the CONFIG.AUTH_KEY value is set
+(Learn more about how to get an API key on https://api.congress.gov)
 - Adjust the response format to your preferred format (xml | json), default is json

 Move all .class files to the correct folders